EbookFoundation/thoth-wiki/Thoth_Works.md

 ## Bibliography Note

-Indicates that the work contains a bibliogrpahy or other similar information.
+Indicates that the work contains a bibliography or other similar information.
 In MARC records, it corresponds to field 504.

 An example of a bibliography note is: "Includes bibliography (pages 289-321) and index.".